The Red Back Book

 Scott Joplin: The Red Back Book is an album by the New England Ragtime Ensemble conducted by Gunther Schuller featuring the music of Scott Joplin arranged by E.J.
 Stark and D.S.
 De Lisle.
-The "Red Back Book" of the album title is taken from the popular name for the collection of band arrangements of ragtime music featuring Jopin's music, "Standard High-Class Rags" published by the Stark Music Company of St. Louis around 1912.
+The "Red Back Book" of the album title is taken from the popular name for the collection of band arrangements of ragtime music featuring Joplin's music, "Standard High-Class Rags" published by the Stark Music Company of St. Louis around 1912.
 The name came from the red color of the front and back cover.

 Reception

 The Allmusic review by Scott Yanow stated "Hearing Joplin's music interpreted by a group consisting of trumpet, trombone, clarinet, flute/piccolo, tuba, piano, bass, drums and a string quartet helps cast new light on these vintage themes."
 The Red Back Book earned a Grammy Award for Best Chamber Music Performance of 1973.
 It spent 54 weeks on Billboard's Top 100 Albums List.